Nicholas Arnold (lord justice): Character and religion

-He was an exceptionally devout Protestant and, although he outwardly welcomed the accession of the Catholic Queen Mary, was suspected of involvement with Wyatt's Rebellion.
+He was an exceptionally devout Protestant and, although he outwardly welcomed the accession of the Catholic Queen Mary I, was suspected of involvement with Wyatt's Rebellion.
 He was twice committed to the Tower of London, but nothing could be proved against him, and for the last two years of Mary's reign he was allowed to live on his estates.
 The informer William Thomas claimed that he had discussed Mary's assassination with Arnold, but at Wyatt's trial the Crown accepted that the conspirators has aimed only at preventing the Queen's marriage to Philip II of Spain, and had not planned to kill her.

 In personality he was described as a "hard, iron, pitiless man", but resolute and hard-working.
 Most of his leisure time was dedicated to horse breeding, and he was credited with doing much to improve English bloodstock.